 The goal of the 50 states challenge means more to me than checking a state off the list.
 It is filling my kids lives with experiences and strengthening our bonds by spending time together.

-I hope we are successful in visiting all the states but if we don’t make it, we will have a lot of fun trying!
+I don’t know if we will make it to every state but we will have a lot of fun trying!

 - New Hampshire